cksystemsteaching/selfie/README.md

 0x174(~7): 0xFE543C23: sd t0,-8(s0)
 ```

 This code implements the assignment `c = c + 1` in the body of the `while` loop in `count.c`.
-Generated for the occurrence of `c` in the RHS of the assignment, the `ld` instruction loads the value of `c` from memory, in fact the stack, into register `t0`.
-Similarly, generated for the occurrence of `1`, the `addi` instruction loads the value `1` into register `t1`.
-The `add` instruction, which can only operate on registers, calculates `t0 + t1` and stores the result in `t0`.
+Generated for the occurrence of `c` in the RHS of the assignment, the `ld t0,-8(s0)` instruction loads the value of `c` from memory, in fact the stack, into register `t0`.
+Similarly, generated for the occurrence of `1`, the `addi t1,zero,1` instruction loads the value `1` into register `t1`.
+The `add t0,t0,t1` instruction, which can only operate on registers, calculates `t0 + t1` and stores the result in `t0`.
 If we were to use any of the other arithmetic operators in the assignment, the corresponding arithmetic instruction would be used instead of `add`.
-Finally, generated for the occurrence of `c` in the LHS of the assignment, the `sd` instruction stores the value of `t0` in memory on the stack where the value of `c` is stored.
+Finally, generated for the occurrence of `c` in the LHS of the assignment, the `sd t0,-8(s0)` instruction stores the value of `t0` in memory on the stack where the value of `c` is stored.
 Have you noticed that by now you are already able to read machine code?
 Awesome!

+Here is the official RISC-V ISA specification of the five arithmetic instructions:

 `add rd,rs1,rs2`: `rd = rs1 + rs2; pc = pc + 4`